davidmalcolm/texi2rst/output/options-controlling-c++-dialect.rst

 .. option:: -fno-enforce-eh-specs

-  Dont generate code to check for violation of exception specifications at run time.
+  Don't generate code to check for violation of exception specifications at run time.
 This option violates the C++ standard, but may be useful for reducing code size in production builds, much like defining ``NDEBUG``.
 This does not give user code permission to throw